topleft/mongo-crud-tutorial/readme.md

 We are going to test this out with that 'httpie' we installed earlier. 'httpie' is a tool that allows us to test routes in the terminal.
 We test that our endpoints are being hit, examine what information we get back from different endpoints, as well as mock form submits and pass information.
 Remember, an 'endpoint' is the same thing as a 'route', it is the place where a path take us.

-In the terminal, in you projects root directory fire up the database using `sudo mongod`, and in another tab also in the project's root directory, fire up the server with `npm start`.
+In the terminal, in your projects root directory fire up the database using `sudo mongod`, and in another tab also in the project's root directory, fire up the server with `npm start`.
 In yet another tab run:

 ```sh
 $ http GET localhost:3000/items